2014 Kalbajar incident: Background on the assailants

 Dilgam Asgarov, was born in 1960 in the village of Azizli in the Vardenis district of the Armenian SSR, adjacent to Kalbajar District of the Azerbaijani SSR.
 He served as a scout in Kalbajar on the Azerbaijani side during the First Nagorno-Karabakh War and holds Russian citizenship.

-Shahbaz Guliyev, was born in 1968 in the village of Gapanli in the Tartar District of the Azerabaijani SSR.
+Shahbaz Guliyev, was born in 1968 in the village of Gapanli in the Tartar District of the Azerbaijani SSR.
 Before the July 2014 incident, Asgarov lived and worked in Russia, cutting trees and selling wood, coming home only infrequently to see his family.

 Dilgam Asgarov's mother was buried in the village of Shaplar in the Kalbajar district taken by Armenian forces in 1993.
 Asgarov reportedly first crossed the Line of Contact in 1999 to visit his mother's grave.
 He told Azerbaijani media about his trip a few years later and went to Kalbajar several more times before his capture in 2014.
 Asgarov took videos and photos during his trips.
 On at least one occasion in 2007, he was accompanied to Kalbajar by Shahbaz Guliyev.
 In a video made by Asgarov during his 2007 trip to Kalbajar, he and Guliyev can be seen armed with AK machine guns with silencers, confiscated from them after their capture by Artsakh authorities in 2014.

 Hasan Hasanov, was born in 1978 in the Mehdili village of the Jabrayil District, previously located on the Line of Contact.
 According to his brother, Nayil Hasanov, he worked as a shopkeeper and taxi driver in Baku.
 Hasanov's social media profiles stated that he was a graduate of Jamshid Nakhchivanski Military Lyceum and Azerbaijan Higher Military Academy, which would suggest he held an officer's rank in Azerbaijan's military.